milewski/sensors-esp/esp32/adc-dac/README.md

 > You might have noticed a lot of jumper wires in the demo above.
 This was because the modules I used were not breadboard-friendly, so I used the wires to keep them in place for recording.

-The esp32 s3 board already includes many built-in DAC pins, making this module somewhat redundant for use with it.
+The esp32 s3 board already includes many built-in ADC pins, making this module somewhat redundant for use with it.
 However, using it as a learning exercise can be valuable.
 One advantage I noticed is that I could connect 2 joysticks to a single I2C interface.
 I could potentially also connect the display to the same I2C interface since it has different addresses.
 This means I could achieve this demo using just 2 pins (plus power and ground).